• Skip to primary navigation

 Black lentils are small and round with a deep, glossy black color.
 They have a rich, earthy flavor and maintain their shape well when cooked.

-• Cooking Time: They typically cook in 20-25 minutes.
+• Cooking Time: 20-25 minutes.

 Red Lentils